 Lek viewings are booked through the Buffalo Bill Cultural Center.
 The tours are managed and conducted by Prairie Tours & Guide Service, LLC.

-Groups from 4 to 14 are scheduled based on availability and group size.
-Scheduling can be accommodated for professional tour groups or groups with a minimum of four people.
+Groups from 8 to 14 are scheduled based on availability and group size.
+Scheduling can be accommodated for professional tour groups or groups with a minimum of 8 people.
+Individuals or groups less than 8 may schedule on an Open To The Public Date.

 Reservations for all tours are required.